 If you do not need or want Medical Assistance, you can ask that your MA coverage close by calling your caseworker or the Statewide Customer Service Center at 1-877-395-8930 or 215-560-7226 in Philadelphia.

-If you are found not eligible for Medical Assistance (MA) when your renewal is reviewed, you will get a letter in the mail telling you that your MA coverage is stopping.
+If you are no longer eligible for Medical Assistance (MA) when your renewal is reviewed, you will get a letter in the mail telling you that your MA coverage is stopping.
 You can appeal the decision if you believe it is not correct.
 Appeal and fair hearing rights and instructions for how to ask for an appeal will be on the letter you will get.

 Children under the age of 19 who are not eligible for MA may have their information sent to the Children's Health Insurance Program (CHIP).
 CHIP provides high quality, affordable health coverage for families with children that covers all the care your child may need like doctors' visits, prescriptions, vision and dental care, and more.

-If you are found not eligible for Medical Assistance, your information may be sent to Pennie® and/or CHIP.
+If you are found no longer eligible for Medical Assistance, your information may be sent to Pennie® and/or CHIP.
 However, if you do not get a letter from either Pennie® or CHIP, you can reach out through the contact information below.

 CHIP Helpline: 1-800-986-KIDS (5437)